otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 are in storage.
 Only the publisher of those Prekey Messages will receive a response to this message.
 This message must be attached to a DAKE-3 message.

-A valid "Storage Information Request" message is generated as follows:
+A valid "Storage Information Request message" is generated as follows:

 1. Calculate the `Storage Information MAC`:
    `KDF(usageStorageInfoMAC, prekey_mac_k || message type, 64)`